KC-10 Extender maintainers fuel the fight

 |0

-This work, KC-10 Extender maintainers fuel the fight [Image 4 of 4], by TSgt Melissa Harvey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, KC-10 Extender maintainers fuel the fight, by TSgt Melissa Harvey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT